oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   #quote(block: true)[
   Even though Product status lists Product IDs, Product Group IDs can be used in the `remediations` and `threats` object.
-However, it MUST be ensured that for each Product ID the required information according to its product status as stated in the two points above is available.
+However, it SHALL be ensured that for each Product ID the required information according to its product status as stated in the two points above is available.
-  This implies that all products with the status `known_not_affected` MUST have an impact statement and all products with the status `known_affected` MUST have additional product specific information regardless of whether that is referenced through the Product ID or a Product Group ID.
+  This implies that all products with the status `known_not_affected` SHALL have an impact statement and all products with the status `known_affected` SHALL have additional product specific information regardless of whether that is referenced through the Product ID or a Product Group ID.
   ]